 A Pacific Northwest native and grunge rock refugee, Peter studied violin and piano with his classical musician parents, and was active in the burgeoning Seattle rock scene during college.
 As a vocalist and multi-instrumentalist (guitar, violin, piano, mandolin, bass), Peter has recorded in New York City and Nashville, and has composed music for a variety of dance performances, and independent film and TV soundtracks.

 In addition to four critically-acclaimed CD releases, Peter has written and composed "BULLDOZER", a rock musical about the life and times of urban planner Robert Moses that had it's New York Off-Broadway debut in November 2017 ("...theatrical gold," according to New Yorker Magazine, "An impressive debut... a dynamic score," said thebroadwayblog.com).
 The original cast recording is now available exclusively at Broadway Records.

-Currently, Peter is developing a new rock musical about climate change that he'd rather not talk about just yet, and working on songs for his fifth studio CD.
+Currently, Peter is developing a new rock musical about climate change entitled "Last of the Mannahattas," and working on songs for his fifth studio CD.
 To keep up-to-date with Peter's musical activities and performances, please sign up for his mailing list.